 Accessory Use structures shall be designed in context with the surrounding architecture and primary structure.
 Accessory Uses may include but are not limited to the following: garage, pool houses, accessory dwelling units, storage facilities, art studios, yoga studios, etc. The Accessory Use structure may be designed appropriately to provide visual interest and cohesion with the surrounding landscape.
-Measures should be taken to mask and contain Accessory Use structures that serve to function as service areas, such as housekeeping cottages.
-Accessory Use structures are included in lot coverage, see above for limitations on lot coverage.
+Measures should be taken to mask and contain Accessory Use structures are included in lot coverage, see above for limitations on lot coverage.